 Elizabeth Ecker (Editor)

-Liz is happy to have settled on the Chicago-based RMD team, and when she is not writing about the reverse mortgage industry, she volunteers for EGBOK Mission, a charity that trains and educates young adults so they are prepared to work in the worldwide hospitality industry.
-She can also be found exploring the city and its ever-growing restaurant scene.
+When she is not writing about the reverse mortgage industry, she volunteers for EGBOK Mission, a charity that trains and educates young adults so they are prepared to work in the worldwide hospitality industry.

 Connect with Liz on LinkedIn.